eclipse-vertx/vert.x/core_manual_ruby.md

       req.response.send_file('web/' + file)
     end.listen(8080, 'localhost')

+There's also a version of `sendFile` which takes the name of a file to serve if the specified file cannot be found:

+    req.response.send_file("web/" + file, 'handler_404.html')

 *Note: If you use `send_file` while using HTTPS it will copy through userspace, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*

 **If you're going to write web servers using vert.x be careful that users cannot exploit the path to access files outside the directory from which you want to serve them.**